 - despite falls being common, fractures are uncommon

 A skeletal survey is performed in cases of suspected abuse to assess and document the extent of previous skeletal injuries.
-The so-called babygram (whereby the entire baby is imaged in one view) is not an acceptable substitute due to the overall lower quality that it produces; each anatomical region requires differing radiographic exposures and therefore should be considered.
+The so-called babygram (whereby the entire baby is imaged in one view) is not an acceptable substitute due to the overall lower quality that it produces; each anatomical region requires different radiographic exposures to accurately image.

 Lead markers should be used in skeletal surveys, and some institutions will repeat radiographs that do not have a lead marker within the primary field.

-A number of fractures have been recognized as highly specific to non-accidental injury (rather than accidental injury).
+A number of fractures have been recognized as highly specific to non-accidental injuries (rather than accidental injury).
 They include:

 metaphyseal fracture (so-called bucket handle fracture or corner fracture)